 I mean, there was an article.

-I I read this thing this morning.
+I read this thing this morning.

-And I had braces.
+I was 14 and I had braces.

 But the biggest point in all of this is now all of a sudden the media, oh, now they're interested in the story.

-But they weren't interested when he was just a Democratic donor and friend of Bill Clinton's, and all of these trips and all of these plane rides were taking place.
+But they weren't interested when he was just a Democratic donor and friend of Bill Clinton's and all of these trips and all of these plane rides were taking place.

 You know, and then you had a pretty biased prosecutor.

-Well, once he punted, he didn't want to deal with it.
+Now they're trying to go after, okay, well, once he punted, he didn't want to deal with it.

-But, you know, who knows what what really happened and whether they really have the goods on this guy this time.
+But, you know, who knows what really happened and whether they really have the goods on this guy this time.

-But Clinton is going out of his why didn't Bill Clinton distance himself in the 2016 election?
+Why didn't Bill Clinton distance himself in the 2016 election?

 It's like every other example that we give you of selective moral outrage.